 For the 2016 Olympic Games the results were very similar as she contributed on three events towards her team’s third place finish and individually advanced to the all-around, vault and floor final but again did not manage to medal.

 Nanning was the much anticipated debut of Rebecca Downie’s little sister and she was the bronze girl by placing third in the all-around, beam and floor, she also won the silver on vault.
 In her senior debut in 2015 she won bronze in the all-around at the European Championships and was part of the team that claimed a historic team bronze at the World Championships in Glasgow.
 At the 2016 European Championships she was covered in silver after medalling in the team competition, the vault and floor final.

 She made the 2016 Olympic Team where after a scary fall in the qualification round she returned to complete her competition.
 During the team final she participated on all the events to help her team finish 5th.
 She advanced to the all-around final where she finished 13th; she was also first reserve for the beam final.

 The Rio-born took silver in the all-around and beam in Nanning as well as gold on Floor.
 A strong presence in the Brazilian Team since her senior debut she was part of the team that took bronze at the 2015 PanAmerican Games and individually she also placed third in the all-around in Toronto.
 At the home Olympic Games Flávia qualified into the beam final where she finished 5th.

 The bronze medallist on vault at the Youth Olympic Games is re-known for her Floor work.
-At the 2015 Asian Games she won bronze and at the 2015 World Championships she finished 4th in the event.
+At the 2015 Asian Championships she won bronze and at the 2015 World Championships, she finished 4th in the event.
 She attended the Rio Olympics where she contributed on vault and floor towards her team’s historic fourth place finish.